-In my last post I illustrated what business prototyping looks like in action – I’m sure you can’t wait to get started on your first business prototyping technique – causal loop diagramming.
+In my An Example to Illustrate The Business Prototyping Methodology I illustrated what business prototyping looks like in action – I am sure you cannot wait to get started on your first business prototyping technique – causal loop diagramming.

-Before we get started on that in my next post, I want to briefly summarize the benefits of the business prototyping methodology.
+Before we get started on that in my Causal Loop Diagrams, I want to briefly summarize the benefits of the business prototyping methodology.

 We find diagramming to be useful because it helps you to externalize your thoughts, thus opening them up for personal reflection and discussion with others.

 The next benefit of business prototyping is that – because it is such a visual approach – it helps you to involve all stakeholders.

 This is important because it lets you tap into what I like to call “the collective brain” of your enterprise – typically you will be talking to domain experts, customers, suppliers, investors and shareholders: getting their ideas and opinion, making sure they are all on the same page about what you are trying to achieve and how.